dmachard/go-dnscollector/docs/loggers/logger_kafka.md

 * `partition` (integer)
   > Specifies the Kafka partition to which messages will be sent.
+  > If partition parameter is null, then use `round-robin` partitioner for kafka (default behavior)

 * `chan-buffer-size` (int)
   > Specifies the maximum number of packets that can be buffered before discard additional packets.